nouvionp/proton-templates-s3-static-website/README.md

 This template is meant to help quickly create, configure and deploy a static website on AWS S3 using AWS Proton.
 This code is heavily inspired from the static website CloudFormation template from: https://www.coletiv.com/blog/how-to-use-aws-cloud-formation-to-setup-the-infrastructure-for-a-static-website/

-The environment template will be responsible for creating the S3 bucket with the configuration required (IAM roles, recommended security settings, Etc).

-The service template will be responsible for creating the pipeline that will deploy your code build output to the S3 bucket.

 ## TODOs

-1. Add CloudFront setup
-2. Add custom domain name as an option
+1. Add custom domain name as an option

 ## CLI Helpers